-As at 30 June 2021, the portfolio was 97.8 per cent leased.
+As at 30 June 2022, the portfolio was 97.5 per cent leased.

-It is the nature of the Bunnings business model that its property requirements for some locations change over time as is the case for nine properties in the property investment portfolio.
-These properties are highlighted in the portfolio rental summary that follows.
-In all cases, Bunnings has relocated or is in the process of relocating to a new nearby site in the same demographic area.
-For any Bunnings Warehouse, the Trust gives full consideration to re-leasing the property, reinvesting in it to enhance rental outcomes, or divesting it, to provide the best overall outcome for the Trust.
-Good progress is being made on finding alternative uses for these properties.
+It is the nature of the Bunnings business model that its property requirements for some locations change over time.
+For any vacancies, the Trust gives full consideration to re-leasing the property, reinvesting in it to enhance rental outcomes, or divesting it, to provide the best overall outcome for the Trust.
+Good progress is being made on finding alternative uses for properties currently vacant.